-- At least 75% of the value of our total assets must consist of real estate assets, cash and cash items, shares in other REITs, government securities and temporary investments of new capital (that is, stock or debt instruments purchased with proceeds of a stock offering or a public offering of our debt with a term of at least five years, but only for the one-year period commencing with our receipt of the offering proceeds). - Not more than 25% of the value of our total assets may be represented by securities other than those securities that count favorably toward the preceding 75% asset test

-- Of the investments included in the preceding 25% asset class, the value of any one non-REIT issuer's securities that we own may not exceed 5% of the value of our total assets.
+- At least 75% of the value of our total assets must consist of real estate assets, cash and cash items, shares in other REITs, government securities and temporary investments of new capital (that is, any stock or debt instrument that we hold that is attributable to any amount received by us (a) in exchange for our stock or (b) in a public offering of our five-year or longer debt instruments, but only for the one-year period commencing with our receipt of the new capital). - Not more than 25% of the value of our total assets may be represented by securities other than those securities that count favorably toward the preceding 75% asset test - Of the investments included in the preceding 25% asset class, the value of any one non-REIT issuer's securities that we own may not exceed 5% of the value of our total assets.
 In addition, we may not own more than 10% of the vote or value of any one non-REIT issuer's outstanding securities, unless the securities are "straight debt" securities or otherwise excepted as described below.
-Our stock and securities in a TRS are exempted from these 5% and 10% asset tests. - Not more than 25% of the value of our total assets may be represented by stock or securities of TRSs.
+Our stock and other securities in a TRS are exempted from these 5% and 10% asset tests. - Not more than 25% of the value of our total assets may be represented by stock or other securities of TRSs.